tinymce/tinymce-docs/plugins/codesample.md

 This configuration option enables you to set a list of languages to be displayed in the languages drop down.

+### `codesample_content_css`

+This option enables you to specify a custom css file to be loaded when codesamples are inserted into the editor.

 ##### Example

 ```js